MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

     You can cancel the scan at any time by returning to the Security workspace and selecting the **Cancel scan** button.

-Once the scan is completed, you will receive an email.
+Once the scan is completed, you receive an email.
 After you receive the email confirmation, you can view the scan report summary by returning to the **Run scan** section of the Security workspace.

-## Summary report
+## Review the summary report

-The summary report includes a list of failed checks and corresponding alerts, as well as a description of how to fix the alerts.
+The summary report includes a list of failed checks and corresponding alerts, and a description of how to fix the alerts.
 You can optionally download the report as a PDF.
 Report summaries for security scan are only supported in English-US language.